 Akshay Kumar Gifts Wife Twinkle Khanna ‘Onion Earrings’; Netizens Just Can’t Keep Calm

-Twinkle Khanna took to Instagram on Friday to share about the special gift that she had received from hubby Akshay Kumar.
-Akshay Kumar and Twinkle Khanna are the Bollywood couple, who is always known for standing up for social causes.
-This time Akshay has taken up the onion cause, by gifting her beloved wife 'Onion earrings'.
+Twinkle Khanna took to Instagram on Friday to share the news of a special gift she received from hubby Akshay Kumar.
+'Khiladi Kumar' and Tina are known for standing up for social causes.
+This time, Akki has taken up the onion issue, by gifting his beloved wife 'onion earrings'.

 Twinkle Khanna shared the picture of the onion rings on her Instagram handle and wrote, "My partner returns from performing at the Kapil Sharma show and says, 'They were showing this to Kareena, I don't think she was too impressed, but I knew you would enjoy them so I got them for you.'
-Sometimes it's the smallest things, the silliest things that can touch your heart. #onionearrings #bestpresentaward (sic)"
+Sometimes it's the smallest things, the silliest things that can touch your heart. #onionearrings #bestpresentaward."

 Comments like,